Why Do Turtles Pee When Picked Up?

 Other species such as box turtles, red-eared sliders, and painted turtles are more docile and may not feel as threatened when being picked up.
 However, they still have the reflex to pee because it is part of their natural response to stress or fear.
 It is important to note that peeing does not harm the turtle, and it is a way for them to protect themselves.
 It is best to handle turtles gently and with care to ensure they feel safe and secure, ultimately reducing the likelihood of them urinating.

-Recommended Reading: Are Sea Turtles Dangerous?
+Recommended Reading: How Long Can Sea Turtles Stay On Land?

 How to safely handle and interact with turtles